darienmiller88/JeopardyScoreBoard-V2/README.md

 * Tournament/Team jeopardy mode where the client can choose the host location for the game, and which teams are playing.
 * The ability to save games, both single player and team jeopardy.
 * Viewing games, which will include the winner of the game, and the total and average amount of points earned during the game.

+### Requirements:

+* Clone repo using `git clone https://github.com/darienmiller88/JeopardyScoreBoard-V2`
+* Migrate the necessary information to your local `.env` as described in the `.env_sample` file
+* Run go build to create a root level `JeopardyScoreBoard-V2.exe` file, and then run `.\JeopardyScoreBoard-V2` to run the executable.
+If an executable is not needed, simply input `go run main.go` instead, or `.\fresh` to enable a server restart on change.